thiswillbeyourgithub/wdoc/wdoc/docs/USAGE.md

     key `source_tag`.
 Useful when using filetype combination.
     It is EXTREMELY recommended to include a source_tag to any document you want to save: especially if using recursive filetypes.
-This is because after loading all documents WDoc use the source_tag to see if it should continue or crash.
+This is because after loading all documents wdoc use the source_tag to see if it should continue or crash.
 If you want to load 10_000 pdf in one go as I do, then it makes sense to continue if some failed to crash but not if a whole source_tag is missing.